Privacy choices

 Contrast ratio WCAG-style luminance contrast between the two colors.
 Shows whether the pair has foreground/background readability potential.

 Readability badge A pass-style label based on the contrast score.
-Quickly distinguishes AAA, AA, Large AA, and needs-work contrast outcomes.
+Quickly distinguishes AAA normal text, AA normal text, AA large text, and needs-work contrast outcomes.

 Best uses for color difference checks